 5 – It’s Okay to Make Mistakes; Apologize and Move On.

 We’re all in the process of understanding gender for the beautiful spectrum that it is.
 As individuals and groups, we’re continually learning from each other.
 It might seem challenging at first, but practice makes progress.
 No one is perfect, right?
 We’re all “imperfect” in some way. 😉

-If you regularly speak to groups of people professionally, this can really create larger impact.
+If you regularly speak to groups of people professionally, this can really create a larger impact.
 Even in casual settings and at social gatherings, try it!
-You might make someone who would otherwise feel quite uncomfortable feel like they have the space to be more of who they are.
+You might make someone who would otherwise feel quite uncomfortable feel like they have the space to be who they are.